Junyō

 Ship's Bell at Fordham University

-The Junyō had a bell, was recovered by the U.S. Navy. [ Read Plaque ] Recovered on Saipan, the bell was donated to Fordham University by Admiral Chester W. Nimitz in 1944, "As a Memorial to Our Dear Young Dead of World War II."
+During 1944, the ship's bell from Junyō was recovered by the U.S. Navy (USN) on Saipan and later presented to Admiral Chester W. Nimitz.
+On May 11, 1946 donated to Fordham University in Bronx, New York as a memorial to American dead from World War II.
+The bell is displayed in a wooden pagoda shaped enclosure on a stone pillar with a brass plaque that reads: "As a Memorial to Our Dear Young Dead of World War II."
 It was blessed by Cardinal Spellman, and "Was first rung at Fordham by the President of the United States, the Honorable Harry S. Truman on May 11, 1946, the Charter Centenary of the University."

 Contribute Information